 The Senior Peter Moyes Centre (PMC) caters for students with diagnosed disabilities who are unable to access aspects of the mainstream curriculum.
 The PMC program covers core subject areas (English and Mathematics) as well as Health and Protective Behaviours, Life Skills (cooking and daily living skills), Community Access, Business Enterprise, Work Experience and ASDAN.
-All students access mainstream electives in Years 7 - 10.
+Students access mainstream curriculum classes, where appropriate, in Years 7 - 10.